-Talazoparib in Treating Patients with Advanced Solid Tumors and BRCA Mutations
+Talazoparib for the Treatment of Advanced Solid Tumors and Deleterious BRCA Mutations

 Your Search Criteria

-This pilot phase I / II trial studies the action and how well talazoparib works in treating patients with breast cancer mutations and solid tumors that have spread to other places in the body and usually cannot be cured or controlled with treatment.
+This pilot phase I / II trial studies the action and how well talazoparib works in treating patients with deleterious BRCA mutations and solid tumors that have spread to other places in the body (advanced) and usually cannot be cured or controlled with treatment.
 Talazoparib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.

 - Adult patients with documented deleterious BRCA 1 or 2 mutations with histologically confirmed ovarian, primary peritoneal, breast, prostate, pancreas, gastric or other solid tumor whose disease has progressed following at least one standard therapy or who have no acceptable standard treatment options; patients with ovarian cancer should have one prior platinum-based chemotherapeutic regimen for management of primary disease containing carboplatin, cisplatin, or another organoplatinum compound; this initial treatment may have included intraperitoneal therapy, consolidation, biologic/targeted (non-cytotoxic) agents or extended therapy administered after surgical or non-surgical assessment; ovarian cancer patients with both platinum-sensitive and platinum-resistant disease are eligible; patients with platinum-refractory disease are NOT eligible; definitions: * Platinum sensitive ovarian cancer is defined as patients who respond to platinum-based therapy (complete or partial) and then progress/recur more than 6 months after their last platinum dose (i.e., platinum-free interval is > 6 months) * Platinum resistant ovarian cancer is defined as patients who respond to platinum-based therapy (complete or partial) and then progress/recur within 6 months of their last platinum dose (i.e., platinum-free interval is =< 6 months) * Platinum refractory ovarian cancer is defined as patients who have progression of disease while receiving platinum-based chemotherapy or who fail to achieve at least a partial response to platinum-based chemotherapy (i.e., best response to platinum-based chemotherapy is stable disease)